 How did I have the presumption to write a post on Bernard Williams’s Moral Philosophy when I didn’t understand much of what I found on the Web on it?
 It was because I still felt a presumption to say something.

-[My major difficulty was a lack of sites in which his logicking was translated for non-philosophers to understand.
+My major difficulty was a lack of sites in which his logicking was translated for non-philosophers to understand.
 Perhaps BW was as yet of too recent a vintage and of insufficient fame.
-All I got were sites in which philosophers were speaking in the lingo of philosophy to other philosophers, or at least to minds attuned to the logicking of philosophy.]
+All I got were sites in which philosophers were speaking in the vocabulary of philosophy.

 To start with my astonishment at philosophers in general when they do moral philosophizing: It is hardly credible, what I get from my reading of philosophy since 580 BC, that philosophers ignore the first thing about Man — that he is just a good old sinner!
 I don’t mean this in the distinctive Christian sense, but that despite our fine moral principles, we are regularly drawn towards self-interest and even malice.
 And then we find arguments to show we have after all acted according to moral principle!
 This manoeuvre inside our heads is called ‘rationalizing’ — the finding of respectable reasons for what we do.

 It’s as if doing good is a matter of working out which moral philosophy to adhere to.

 That we are sinners is the most basic and interesting thing about us .
 Philosophers seem not to know this.
 They are concerned with working out the logic of what we say our moral principles are.
 They seem to think that we just do what we think is right.

 They think that the important part of morality is thinking about the right principles of what we ought to do. — They think that matters of morality are purely in the realm of Thought!
 They really are the most naive idiots, who haven’t reached first base of knowing themselves or others.